Konami-Fitness/lab9/README.txt

 type, not null decision, and autoincrement decision along with the PDO object.
 These parameter values were picked up in the form fields of the html and then on submit of the alter button, the form field values are set to variables and the alterTable function is called.
 (Michael)

-3: To allow the suer to create a grades table, we put the sql code to create the table in a function which is called by clicking a button on the page.
+3: To allow the user to create a grades table, we put the sql code to create the table in a function which is called by clicking a button on the page.
 When clicked, this function will create the grades table without the user needing to type in any information from a form.
 This was to ensure that the user correctly input information for the table which was needed for later parts of the lab all in an extemely convenient manner.
 (Michael & Teddy)